Milestone 3: Heroes feature

 This application won't re-use the

-.
+HeroDetailComponent.
 The user always returns to the hero list to select another hero to view.
 There's no way to navigate from one hero detail to another hero detail without visiting the list component in between.
-Therefore, the router creates a new HeroDetailComponent
+Therefore, the router creates a new HeroDetailComponent instance every time.

 When you know for certain that a